-- 65. As findings from our international study suggest, rights-based systems result in different incentives for resource use than open access or traditional regulatory systems, and these can respond to problems in a timelier and more effective way.
-Another approach available under the Fisheries Act 1996 is the use of Fisheries Plans, which provide the basis for rights holders to take responsibility for managing fisheries and the effects of fishing on the aquatic environment including biodiversity.
-We consider priority also needs to be given to promoting this approach as part of a marine biodiversity strategy in New Zealand, supported by the new global biodiversity framework. - 66.
+- 61. Building on the rights-based approach to fisheries management in New Zealand, will create the incentive for rights holders take responsibility for managing the effects of fishing on marine biodiversity.
+This is much more effective than the stark alternative of open-access fisheries regimes. - 62.
+As findings from our international study suggest, rights-based systems result in different incentives for resource use than open access or traditional regulatory systems, and these can respond to problems in a timelier and more effective way.
+Another approach available under the Fisheries Act is the use of Fisheries Plans, which provide the basis for rights holders to take responsibility for managing fisheries and the effects of fishing on the aquatic environment including biodiversity.
+We consider priority also needs to be given to promoting this approach as part of a marine biodiversity strategy6 in New Zealand, supported by the new global biodiversity framework. - 63.
 In this regard, Aichi Target 3 supports the evolution of such approaches: